dashqua/NACA_Airfoil_plotter/README.md

 t = 00.12
 ```

+All of those are included in the norm NACAxxxx:
+- 1st digit is m in percentage
+- 2nd digit is p in tenth
+- 3st and 4th digits are t in percentage

 I won't go into details for the plot function, the source link will explain it better than I would do and the most important thing is first of all to play with the function.
 Note that the plot part is included in the function.